harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 npm install electron-prebuilt --save-dev --no-progress
 ```

 From this point, you can either execute the app manually or add another `npm script` for that.
-Let’s keep it simple and start the electron app directly from the terminal by executing:
+Let's keep it simple and start the electron app directly from the terminal by executing:

 ```bash
 ./node_modules/.bin/electron dist/electron-package